seakyy/seakyy/README.md

 ## 💡 About Me

 I'm a highly motivated and versatile application developer with a strong foundation in software engineering principles and a passion for creating innovative solutions.
-Currently studying and constantly expanding my knowledge in modern development practices, I focus on backend development, system architecture, and cloud computing.
+Currently studying and constantly expanding my knowledge in modern development practices, I focus on backend development, system architecture, cloud computing, and **cybersecurity**.
+My goal is to build secure, resilient applications while staying ahead of emerging security threats.

 <details>
 <summary>🎯 Core Philosophy</summary>

-> **"Always learning, always improving."**
+> **"Always learning, always improving - with security by design."**
 >
-> I believe in continuous growth, embracing new technologies, and building solutions that make a real impact.
+> I believe in continuous growth, embracing new technologies, and building solutions that make a real impact while maintaining the highest security standards.
+Security isn't an afterthought—it's fundamental to everything I build.

 </details>